chugh007/notification-system/README.md

 # Centralised Notification-system

+Make your scripts talk back to you using slack or emails!!!!

 This system intends to create a centralised system which can send slack/email notification to any user in workspace using their email addresses .
 The system services can be accessed via simple API calls, so it is easy to add anywhere in code and in ci/cd tools without depending on any plugins